 The detection of any gaps or vulnerabilities detected shall be remedied regularly, and the compliance of the closure shall be submitted to SEBI within 3 months post the submission of the final VAPT report.

 Mutual Funds/AMCs shall perform vulnerability scanning and conduct penetration testing prior to commissioning a new critical system.

 - All cyber-attacks, threats, cyber-incidents, and breaches encountered by Mutual Funds/AMCs are to be reported to SEBI within 6 hours of their detection, or being brought to the participant’s attention.

 - This incident is also to be reported to CERT-In in accordance with regulations issued by it periodically.
 Mutual Funds or AMCs whose systems are identified as “protected systems” by NCIIPC shall also report their findings to NCIIPC.

-- The quarterly reports containing information on cyber-attacks shall be submitted to SEBI within 15 days from the quarter ended June, September, December and March every year.
+- The quarterly reports containing information on cyber-attacks shall be submitted to SEBI within 15 days from the quarter ending June, September, December, and March every year.